 - It follows the other recommended best practices

-You can ensure all of the above with Pixelied – an easy-to-use, free online graphic design tool that’s giving Canva, Snappa, PicMonkey, and all the other similar tools a run for their money.
+You can ensure all of the above with Pixelied – an easy-to-use, free online graphic design tool that’s giving sites like Canva, Snappa, PicMonkey, and all the other similar tools a run for their money.
 You can create stunning, professional-level graphics with simple drag-and-drop features.

 Here’s how you can adjust/customize your Twitch profile picture on Pixelied: